 This is when they want to be near you the most.
-It may seem annoying if you are in a lot of pain, but if you are willing to allow the cat close for even a bit, you will soon see the pain easing.
+It may seem difficult if you are in a lot of pain.
+If you are willing to allow the cat close for even a bit, you may feel pain easing.

 Petting your cat helps with other health issues such as reducing blood pressure and promoting a sense of well-being.

 When you are bonded with your cat, you want to see the cat happy.

 Since purring is normally considered connected with happiness, you may feel happy knowing your cat is happy.

 There’s nothing like sitting on the couch with a purring kitty sitting on your lap or beside you.